menu iconknow your dna logosearch icon

 How Much Does NIPT Cost?

-Most health insurance companies will cover genetic tests like NIPT, although it will depend on their individual guidelines.
-Consult with your insurance provider first to be sure.
+Fortunately, most health insurance companies will cover genetic tests.
+However, the coverage will depend on their individual guidelines, so consult with your insurance provider first.

 Other less specific and more common tests are more likely to be covered by insurance.
 Diagnostic tests also vary in terms of cost and coverage.